MenkeTechnologies/zpwr/README.md

 - git blacklisted directories
 - zle quote swappers
 - zsh, tmux and vim keybindings to copy to clipboard
-- shell function to pull down latest code changes from this repo
+- getrc shell function to pull down latest code changes from this repo
+- c shell function wrapper around bat that works with text, jars, tgz and zips
 - 100+ bash and perl scripts

 ## Dependencies